FRC5113/lemonlib-docs/docs/src/content/docs/reference/util/ledcontroller.md

 ### move_across_multi()

-Moves a block of LEDs across the strip using RobotController.getTime() for timing.

-### move_across_test()

-Moves a block of LEDs across the strip using RobotController.getTime() for timing.
+Moves a fixed-size multicolor block across the strip using RobotController.getTime() for timing.

 ### clear()